K-homological finiteness and hyperbolic groups: Introduction

 \begin{thma} Let $\G$ be a regular, torsion-free hyperbolic group, and let $\bd \G$ denote its boundary.
 Then the crossed-product C*-algebra $\hi$ has uniformly summable K-homology. \end{thma}

 The summability degree is the Hausdorff dimension of the boundary, more precisely a suitable interpretation thereof, and it is obtained by analytic means from the $\G$-invariant H\"older structure of the boundary.
 The same structure is responsible for the smooth subalgebra.
-We are able to find finitely summable representatives for all the K-homology classes of $\hi$ by exploiting the Poincar\'e duality isomorphism of the first author \cite{Emerson}.

-By restricting the finitely summable Fredholm modules over the crossed-product C*-algebra $\hi$ to the reduced group C*-algebra $\Cred\G$, and using further ingredients, we deduce the following.
+Fredholm modules for the crossed-product C*-algebra $\hi$ restrict to Fredholm modules for the reduced group C*-algebra $\Cred\G$, preserving summability.
+However, additional effort and new ingredients are needed in order to represent all the K-homology classes of $\Cred\G$.
+Our main result in this direction, Theorem~\ref{reps for reduced} below, is somewhat technical due to certain issues connected with the Baum - Connes conjecture.
+At this point, we merely quote the following concrete consequence.

-\begin{thmb} Let $\G$ be a finitely generated free group, or a torsion-free cocompact lattice in $\SO(n,1)$ or $\SU(n,1)$, or a torsion-free $C'(1/6)$ small-cancellation group with one more generator than relators.
-Then the reduced group C*-algebra $\Cred\G$ has uniformly summable K-homology. \end{thmb}
+\begin{thmb} Let $\G$ be one of the following: \begin{itemize}[leftmargin=20pt, itemsep=3pt] \item a finitely generated free group; \item a torsion-free cocompact lattice in $\SO(n,1)$ or $\SU(n,1)$; \item a torsion-free $C'(1/6)$ small-cancellation group with one more generator than relators. \end{itemize} Then the reduced group C*-algebra $\Cred\G$ has uniformly summable K-homology over the group algebra $\C\G$. \end{thmb}

 Hyperbolicity, in the sense of Gromov, is a coarse notion of negative curvature.
 A hyperbolic space is a geodesic metric space all of whose geodesic triangles are uniformly thin.
 A group is said to be hyperbolic if it admits a \emph{geometric} - that is, isometric, proper, and cocompact - action on a hyperbolic space.
-Equivalently, and somewhat more intrinsically, a hyperbolic group is a finitely generated group all of whose Cayley graphs are hyperbolic.
 Fundamental examples of hyperbolic groups are finitely generated free groups, cocompact lattices in $\SO(n,1)$, $\SU(n,1)$, or $\mathrm{Sp}(n,1)$ (`classical hyperbolic groups'), as well as $C'(1/6)$ small-cancellation groups.
-In what follows, hyperbolic groups are assumed to be non-elementary, meaning that we discard the virtually cyclic groups.
+Throughout this paper, hyperbolic groups are assumed to be non-elementary, meaning that we discard the virtually cyclic groups.